Aandri99/knowladgebase/13_DAC_doc.rst

 	.. math:: U_{OUT} = - U_{ref} \cdot (b_0 + b_1 / 2 + n_2 / 4 + b_3 / 8) = -2 \cdot U_{ref} \cdot \frac{U_{4bit}}{16}

-So in this setup we basically connect a binary code of desired voltage to inputs and bam, analog representation of digital code is generated.
-The x2 factor in equation is present because I wanted to emphasize that the output voltage in this configuration approaches 2xUref.
+In this setup, we connect a binary code representing the desired voltage to the inputs of the resistor string, and an analog representation of the digital code is generated.
+It should be noted that the factor of 2 in the output voltage equation emphasizes that the output voltage in this configuration approaches 2 times the reference voltage (2xUref).

 Standard resistors
 ----------------------------